muhlemmer/gd/README.md

 * A cheap to store installation iso on cloud computing platforms
 * Send the iso by e-mail, because it's really small
 * Use scripts to fully auto-deploy gentoo instances.
-   * Because the image is small, you can easily store dedicated images for server specific configurations, cheap.
+   * Because the image is small, you can easily store dedicated images for server specific configurations, cheaply.
-   * Quickly fire up a server, using the customizations from you favorite distro!
+   * Quickly fire up a server, using the customizations from your favorite distro, Gentoo!
    * It becomes more powerfull if you pull in pre-compiled packages from a server
 * Create a miniature rescue cd, with only the tools the really need.